ankiitgupta7/ankiitgupta7.github.io/pages/interests.md

 * *What leads to a life form*: The Miller-Urey Experiment
 * *Are we living in a simulation?*: Can you disprove it?
 * *Virtual Organisms*: Simulating an organism mimicking its neuronal wiring.
 Check out the work by OpenWorm Foundation's open source project dedicated to creating a virtual C. elegans nematode in a computer.
+* *Perception of Reality and Extrasensory Perception*: Do you know reality is often different than what you experience with your senses?
+What about the experinces without any sensory stimulation?
 * *Causality*: Is there reason for everything, or everything is random?
-* What is the purpose of life for human beings from point of view of evolution of organisms?
+* What is the *purpose of life* for human beings from point of view of evolution of organisms?
 What next after Homo Sapiens?

 \
 **Favourite Ted-Talks**